We welcome guest contributions, but we adhere to strict-antispam policies on our site and we do not participate in SEO or link-building schemes.

 - Reference links: Links to definitions or to original source articles that are discussed within the body of a post.

 - Footnotes or Endnotes: It is acceptable to include links to other sites as footnotes or in a list at the end of an article.

 - We encourage adherence to academic standards, including linking to original sources of quotes or assertions, or to research cited.
 For example, a general statement such as, “recent research shows…..” might be accompanied by a note specifying the specific research cited.

 - We prefer links to non-commercial, authoritative sources rather than to commercial sites or personal blogs.

 - We will evaluate the linked sites for reputation and reliability, and may substitute links as appropriate.

 - Links to social media are disfavored.

 - Links to pages with frequently changing content are disfavored.

 - Links to sites with paywalls are disfavored.

-- We may modify links included within articles at any time after publication.
-The most common reason that links are modified or removed after an article has been published is that the link is broken, inactive, or redirecting to a different site or page than originally intended.
+We may modify links included within articles at any time after publication.
+The most common reason that links are modified or removed after an article has been published is that the link is broken, inactive, or discovered to be redirecting to a different site or page than originally intended.

 You may include a link your own website within your user profile, and are encouraged to do so.
 This can be a personal or business website and can be your own site, or the site of your employer.
 However, we do not allow links to essay-writing services.